Best practices for securing PaaS databases in Azure

-In this article, we discuss a collection of Azure SQL Database and SQL Data Warehouse security best practices for securing your PaaS web and mobile applications.
+In this article, we discuss a collection of Azure SQL Database and SQL Data Warehouse security best practices for securing your platform-as-a-service (PaaS) web and mobile applications.
 These best practices are derived from our experience with Azure and the experiences of customers like yourself.

 - Azure Active Directory authentication (instead of SQL Server authentication)

 Azure SQL databases can be configured to use one of two types of authentication: